 The World’s Smallest Museum

-The Institut Van Gogh has thus set its sights on the target of exhibiting ‘some day or another’ a Van Gogh painting of the Auvers period in the Ravoux Inn.
 With a mere 7 square metres (75 square feet) of exhibition space in the attic room number 5, the very room where the artist lived in 1890, this museum would be the smallest in the world – a real “room with a view.”

-Vincent van Gogh to Theo, 1874
+“Don’t settle for easy options” Vincent van Gogh to Theo, 1874

 But Vincent van Gogh’s modest dream is now far more than a modest challenge, given the huge prices his paintings fetch on the art market today.